vehicle-lang/tutorial/src/chapters/5-exporting-to-ITPs.md

 When exporting specifications to an interactive theorem prover, you can choose whether or not to provide a verification cache using the `--cache` parameter.

-# 1. Exporting WITH a Cache (`--cache`)
+## Exporting with a Cache (`--cache`)

 Providing the cache path points Vehicle to the hashes and verification results generated during the `vehicle verify` step.

-*   **How it works (where supported)**: For Agda and Rocq, Vehicle translates `@property` declarations into formal proof structures (`Lemma` in Rocq, or macro calls in Agda).
+- **How it works (where supported)**: For Agda and Rocq, Vehicle translates `@property` declarations into formal proof structures (`Lemma` in Rocq, or macro calls in Agda).
 Note that Imandra and Isabelle do not currently support cache-backed validation.
-*   **At check time**: When the theorem prover checks the generated file, it invokes a Vehicle validation step (`vehicle_validate` in Rocq or `checkSpecification` in Agda).
-This checks that the cache exists and that the stored hashes still match the current source files and network, it does **not** re-run the neural network verifier (e.g. Marabou).
-Verification was already done, the cache just records the result.
+- **At check time**: When the theorem prover checks the generated file, it invokes a Vehicle validation step (`vehicle_validate` in Rocq or `checkSpecification` in Agda).
+This checks that the cache exists and that the stored hashes still match the current source files and network; it does **not** re-run the neural network verifier (e.g. Marabou).
+Verification was already done: the cache records the result.
-*   **Why use it**: A succesful verification is required for a cache to be created.
-Meaning an ITP proof using this cache can be used for actual verification.
-The cache also stores a hash of the network and specification, so if either is later modified, the hash check will fail, indicating that re-verification is needed before the proof is valid again.
+- **Why use it**: A successful verification is required for a cache to be created, so an ITP proof using this cache can use the verified result.
+The cache also stores a hash of the network and specification.
+If either is later modified, the hash check fails, indicating that re-verification is needed before the proof is valid again.

-# 2. Exporting WITHOUT a Cache (Postulates & Axioms)
+## Exporting without a Cache (Postulates and Axioms)

 If you omit the `--cache` parameter (or if your target backend does not support cache-backed validation, as is currently the case for Imandra and Isabelle), Vehicle cannot verify whether the property holds.

-*   **How it works**: Vehicle compiles all `@property` declarations into **postulates** (Agda) or **axioms** (Rocq, Isabelle, Imandra).
+- **How it works**: Vehicle compiles all `@property` declarations into **postulates** (Agda) or **axioms** (Rocq, Isabelle, Imandra).
-*   **Why use it**:
-    *   **Iterative development**: You want to check if your system-level proof is structurally correct under the assumption that the neural network satisfies its properties, before needing to run verification.
+- **Why use it**: You can check whether your system-level proof is structurally correct under the assumption that the neural network satisfies its properties before running verification.

 # Summary: The Vehicle to ITP Pipeline